aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/kafka-connect-debezium-tls-pg.md

   your Debezium connector for logical decoding.

     :::note
-      Starting with Debezium 2.5, the wal2json plugin is deprecated.
-The recommended replacements plugins are `pgoutput` and `decoderbufs`.
+      Starting with Debezium 2.5, the `wal2json` plugin is deprecated.
+You can use either `pgoutput` or `decoderbufs` as the recommended replacement plugin.
     :::

 ## Variables